Principal Investigator

 Ph.D.
 Candidate

-Emily is a PhD student at Carleton University and is supervised by Dr Steen Cooke and Dr Jonathan Midwood (DFO).
+Emily is a PhD student at Carleton University and is supervised by Dr Steve Cooke and Dr Jonathan Midwood (DFO).

 Research interests: Conservation of aquatic and adjacent taxa, science communication, ecology, limnology, environmental science